dayton-bobbitt/articles/packages/custom-attribute-names/README.md

 ## Sharing the love

-Overriding LitElement's `createProperty` method is an easy way to simplify your code and make it less error prone.
+Overriding LitElement's `createProperty` method is an easy way to simplify your code and make it less error-prone.
 But what if you are building multiple Web Components with LitElement?
 In this case, you can override the `createProperty` method within a base class or as a mixin so that your entire component library can benefit.

 ```markdown
 Embed working demo from Stackblitz